* Fortescue's iron ore output costs below analyst expectations

 The discount to which Fortescue sells its product against the benchmark 62 percent grade index <.IO62-CNO=MB> has been steadily deepening, hitting 23 percent in the first quarter of this year.

-It said on Tuesday that the discount would widen to 34 percent in the second quarter of fiscal 2018, but maintained its guidance range of 25-30 percent discount for the year on expectations that demand for its product would recover when China's pollution curbs ease as winter fades.
+It said on Tuesday that the discount widened to 34 percent in the second quarter of fiscal 2018, but maintained its guidance range of 25-30 percent discount for the year on expectations that demand for its product would recover when China's pollution curbs ease as winter fades.

 The Australian government earlier this month said it expected a 20 percent drop in iron ore prices this year, hurt by rising global supply and cooling demand from China.
 However, most private forecasts expect the price to remain largely flat.

 "(Fortescue's) December quarter price realization was not as good as expected but more importantly not as bad as feared," Peter O'Connor of Shaw and Partners said in a report.
-(Additional reporting by Aditya Soni in Bengaluru; Editing by Chris Reese, Rosalba O'Brien and Joseph Radford)
+(Reporting by Melanie Burton; Additional reporting by Aditya Soni in Bengaluru; Editing by Chris Reese, Rosalba O'Brien and Joseph Radford)